PRIDE-Toolsuite/trackhub-creator/README.md

 #### /run
 Everytime a pipeline is launched with this application, a new session is started, and a **unique** _working directory_ is created for that session to mess with, within this folder.

+#### /scripts
+Launching helper scripts for the different pipelines are provided here as either a private or public submodule link, depending on whether they contain sensitive information or not.

+Some of the scripts already linked to the application (some of them are private, so the corresponding access rights are required)

+##### commons/helper_functions.sh
+Public common helper functions.

 ## Unit Testing
 ## Extending the Application with more Pipelines